-The Rental office is an important source of information for both landlords and tenants.
-Most problems between landlords and tenants are solved simply by understanding the rights and responsibilities you have as either a landlord or tenant.
-Many tenants and a surprising number of landlords are unaware of the law that governs their relationship.
-The provision of information is probably the single most important function of the office, eliminating conflict and problems before they start.
+The Rental Office is an important source of information for both landlords and tenants.
+Many tenancy problems can be solved simply by understanding your rights and responsibilities as either a landlord or tenant.
+Many tenants and a surprising number of landlords are unaware of the legislation that governs their relationship.
+The provision of information is probably the single most important function of the office, serving to eliminate conflict and problems before they start.

-The Rental office also provides written information on landlord/tenant issues and a host of standard forms consistent with the NWT legislation.
-Like the day-to-day inquiries, the written material helps to solve problems before they start.
+The Rental Office also provides written information, including fact sheets and numerous standard forms consistent with the NWT legislation.
+Like the day-to-day responses to inquiries, the written material helps with the understanding of mutual rights and responsibilities and helps to solve problems before they start.

-From time to time the Rental office is called upon to make presentations to groups of tenants, property managers or others involved in residential tenancy matters.
+From time to time the Rental Officer is called upon to make presentations to groups of tenants, property managers or others involved in residential tenancy matters.
 We provide these services free of charge in the belief that informed and knowledgeable landlords and tenants are more likely to respect the rights and obligations of each other and less likely to end up in a conflict situation.